OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 November 2001.md

 - Living beings are composed of and also are units of **macrocosmic matter**.
 - A **macrocosmic quantum transition** is more akin to a "becoming" rather than something that "happens."
 - These transitions involve fundamental changes similar to a personal life decision or consciousness shift.
+- Stars and solar systems can, in a certain sense, be part of living beings as atoms are to humans.

 ---

 ## Health, Diet, and Supplements